clumsyCoder00/SoundgasmDOTnet-profile-scraper-/README.md

 - check for existing files and directory before downloading new files from site, allows for incremental updates to existing file collections.
 - use of mutagen to set metatdata in file to be populated with content from site.
 Metadata includes:
   - Title - title of track
-  - Album - title of track
+  - Album - Soundgasm user
   - Artist - Soundgasm user
   - Comment - recording description in Soundgasm
   - Date - release date based on Soundgasm file metadata